Financial-Times/dotcom-page-kit/packages/anvil-ui-bootstrap/readme.md

 + <html class="no-js core">
 ```

+### Server-side

-The bootstrap code should be embedded in the `<head>` section of your pages to ensure scripts begin downloading as soon as possible.
+_Please note_ that the bootstrap code should be embedded in the `<head>` section of your pages to ensure scripts begin downloading as soon as possible.

-If you are building a React or you can use the `Bootstrap` component:
+If you are using React to render your app you can use the `Bootstrap` component:

 ```jsx
 import { Bootstrap } from '@financial-times/anvil-ui-bootstrap/component'